-All departments developing social media communication platforms must receive approval from the Public Information Office before launching their sites.
+It is the policy of the City of Goldsboro that all departments developing social media communication platforms receive approval from the Public Information Office before launching their sites.

 Approved Social Media Sites

 The City maintains separate social media sites in order to successfully target its messages to the appropriate audiences.
 The Public Information Office monitor's social media platforms to ensure there are no unapproved City social media sites.
 Currently approved social media sites for the City and its departments are listed on the City's Intranet.